Greenhouse Gas Emissions

 - Implement the action plan - Complete

-- Monitor progress and report results - In progress
+- Monitor progress and report results - Complete

 The City completed a corporate and community greenhouse gas inventory and set revised targets.
 City Council approved the following targets in January 2011: